 Magento offers an interactive tour of their Commerce platform if you’re interested in trying it out before deciding.

 Now, maybe you don’t want to go through the added work of having an on-premise server to host your eCommerce website.

 In that case, consider letting Magento do it for you…

 This is another version of Magento 2 that has undergone a name change.
 Previously, it was known as Magento Enterprise – Cloud Edition.
 These days, it’s just called Magento Commerce Cloud.

 As with the On-Premise version, the cost of Magento Commerce Cloud is tiered and depends on your site’s GMV.
-It starts at around $XX,XXX but does include the price of hosting.
+Once again, it starts at around $20,000 a year but does include the price of hosting.

 Another similarity: thousands of companies across practically every industry deem the investment to be invaluable.